kubedzero/difflens/README.md

   - To add a package to a project such that it is declared in the `Pipfile`, run `pipenv install <somePackage>` either from inside or outside the Pipenv shell.
 It will install it into the virtual env's `pip3` and then add the package into the Pipfile.
 NOTE: This command is known to hang for a long time and consume many system resources, including high CPU and lots of network/download.
   - To undo a package installation, `pipenv uninstall <somePackage` will remove it from the `Pipfile` and uninstall it from `pip3`.
 If `pip3 uninstall somePackage` was run, the `Pipfile` would remain unchanged and Pipenv would still reinstall it.
   - To generate/update the `Pipfile.lock` that tracks the exact dependency versions of the declared packages and all their transitive dependencies, run `pipenv lock`
   - In a freshly created virtual environment, `pipenv sync` can be run to load all the dependencies from the `Pipfile.lock` into `pip3`. `pipenv install` will also work, but may install package versions not defined in the lock file.
 In other words, `pipenv sync` will perfectly recreate the environment, while `pipenv install` could install different package versions.
+In the old style before Pipenv with a single `requirements.txt`, the closest a user could get to replicating a build environment was re-downloading the top-level package versions defined, rather than the entire dependency graph.
-- JetBrains PyCharm 2020.3 was the IDE used to develop DiffLens
+- [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) 2020.3 was the IDE used to develop DiffLens
+  - The Python Interpreter is the first thing to set up.
+PyCharm may offer to "create a pipenv from a Pipfile" when it discovers that no interpreter is set up for the project.
+If selected, it should grab the already-created Pipfile and configure the whole Pipenv with no further action.
+  - To set up a Python Interpreter manually, open the Preferences and then go to Project > Python Interpreter > Gear > Show All and then click the plus button.
+Instead of a Virtualenv Environment, choose PipEnv Environment.
+Ensure the Base Interpreter is pulling from Pyenv's copy of Python3, namely `/Users/kz/.pyenv/shims/python3`, and that the Pipenv Executable is similarly pulling `/Users/kz/.pyenv/shims/pipenv`.
+It's fine to also check the "Install packages from Pipfile" as that saves a step of manually syncing the Pipenv.
+  - There should be no need to mark the `./difflens` or `./difflens/util` directories as source files, because they should be picked up by default as Namespace Packages due to the presence of `__init__.py` files in each.
+  -
+  - The Terminal tab in PyCharm may automatically drop into the `pipenv shell` mode, which can be seen when running `which -a pip3` and getting a virtual environment first on the list, rather than the system-wide `/Users/kz/.pyenv/shims/pip3`.
+If it doesn't, `pipenv shell` can be run and a message similar to `Pipenv found itself running within a virtual environment, so it will automatically use that environment, instead of creating its own for any project.` may be seen
+- Building
+  - There have sometimes been issues with relative imports being picked up correctly when running on macOS

 ### TODO